First therapy supported by CIRM approved by the FDA

-Image Credit: Canva stock images After 21 years (and a few months), the California Institute of Regenerative Medicine (CIRM) has hit a major milestone: the first therapy supported by CIRM has been approved by the Food and Drug Administration for use in patients.
-In 2004, when California voters created CIRM to fund research with stem cells — cells that can divide to form many different tissues … Continue reading First therapy supported by CIRM approved by the FDA
+Image Credit: Canva stock images After 21 years (and a few months), the California Institute of Regenerative Medicine (CIRM) has hit a major milestone with its FDA approved therapy.
+The promise of stem cells In 2004, when California voters created CIRM to fund research with stem cells, which can divide to form many different tissues in the body.
+Stem cells held great potential, but scientists … Continue reading First therapy supported by CIRM approved by the FDA

 New program to help patients with rare disease